Hadrien-Cornier/E6040-super-resolution-project/README.md

 #### Prerequisites
 To install the necessary packages, run the following command :

-<code> pip install numpy pickle-mixin pandas matplotlib torch torchvision</code>
+<code> pip install nibabel numpy pickle-mixin pandas matplotlib torch torchvision</code>
 #### Introducing the files in project
 DCSRN+SRGAN.ipynb
 >This script is our main jupyter notebook.
 Implemented all experimental results.